frankalbenesius/holiday-poster-2019-client/README.md

   - make it responsive
 - POSTER DESIGN:
   - design header of poster, upload it
+- MISC:
+  - create "test" recipient list for work testing
+  - create printouts for work testing on monday
 - POSTCARDS:
   - design postcard illustration for plotting
   - design postcard context for plotting